datafibers-community/df_web_src/content/blog/2018-04-28-HBase-Shell_Example.md

-List all replication peer clusters. hbase> list_peers enable_peer	Restarts the replication to the specified peer cluster, continuing from where it was disabled.Examples: hbase> enable_peer '1'
+List all replication peer clusters. hbase> list_peers enable_peer	Restarts the replication to the specified peer cluster, continuing from where it was disabled.

+Examples:
+hbase> enable_peer '1'

 #### disable_peer
-Stops the replication stream to the specified cluster, but still keeps track of new edits to replicate.Examples:
+Stops the replication stream to the specified cluster, but still keeps track of new edits to replicate.

+Examples:
 ```
 hbase> disable_peer '1'
 ```
 #### start_replication
 Restarts all the replication features.
 The state in which each stream starts in is undetermined.
 WARNING:
 start/stop replication is only meant to be used in critical load situations.

 Examples:
 ```
 hbase> start_replication
 ```
 #### stop_replication
 Stops all the replication features.
 The state in which each stream stops in is undetermined.
 WARNING:
 start/stop replication is only meant to be used in critical load situations.

 Examples:
 ```
 hbase> stop_replication